Grime Doesn’t Pay

 ‘Any trouble Mick?’ asked the captain.

 ‘I’m sure we can fix that,’ he said, with what almost appeared to be a smile.
-Cap was always very serious about what he did and rarely had time for fun, which the other members of the squad often found a bit annoying.
-But now and then he would allow a glimpse of humour to sneak through.
+Cap was always very serious about what he did and rarely had time for fun, but he had known Suds for several years and was the nearest thing he had to a friend, so occasionally he would allow a glimpse of dry humour to sneak through.

 ‘What did he say?’ she asked the captain without even looking around.